mattbierner/callable.js/README.md

 # callable.js - Small Function Calling Javascript Library #

 ## About ##
-callable.js is a small library for calling functions in Javascript using apply and call type syntax.
+callable.js is a small library for calling functions in Javascript using 'apply' and 'call' style syntax.
 Also includes utilities for altering function arguments.

 callable.js can provide a functional style interface to OO Javascript code.
 This is useful for interfacing with builtins: